25 Businesses to Start With Little Money

-- Professional Organizer
+- Professional organizer

-- Nannying or Babysitting
+- Nanny or babysitter

-- Home or Office Cleaning Services
+- Home or office cleaner

 Renting office space, leasing equipment, hiring staff, and other common startup costs can often be enough to wipe out your savings entirely.
 And since securing business loans is a notoriously difficult task for startups, new businesses just can’t count on outside funding to help them launch.
-But as we said, it is possible to start a business with low startup costs.
-It’s even possible to start a business with no startup costs whatsoever.
+However, it is possible to start a business with little money—if you think things through strategically.

 1. Professional Organizer